 After a workplace injury, the employee must notify the employer.
 Next, the employer must report the incident to its workers’ compensation insurance provider.
 In New Jersey, and employer who carries self-insurance, may handle the injury claim themselves or contract a third-party administrator.
 If the employer, third party administrator, or workers’ compensation insurance provider denies the workplace injury claim, the employee may file a claim with the New Jersey Division of Workers’ Compensation.
 The Division is the exclusive remedy in the state to handle workers’ compensation issues in New Jersey.

-Workers’ compensation claimants in New Jersey and Pennsylvania may seek benefits to cover expenses caused by their injuries and receive weekly wage payments until the injured employees can return to work.
+Workers’ compensation claimants in New Jersey may seek benefits to cover expenses caused by their injuries and receive weekly wage payments until the injured employees can return to work.
 They may be eligible to receive are:

 - Medical benefits